Religion of the Shang dynasty: Political effects

 Shang religion served as a source of political power and legitimation for the governing elite.
 (Note: Two authorities of Shang studies, Kwang-chih Chang and David Keightley, similarly established causal connections between the religion of the Shang and their political constitution.
 These have been scrutinised by Campbell, who argues that the two scholars did not specify the nature of these connections.)
-One source of ruling legitimacy was probably the worship of the ancestor-like Former Lords such as Kui and Wang Hai, who may have been either non-royal Shang deities incorporated into the pantheon, or spirits adopted from the religions of local cultures absorbed by the Shang.
-By venerating them as part of the royal religion, the Shang kings might secure their right to rule over the peoples whose deities were adopted.
-In addition, worship of the Sun might have been a way for the king to hold sway over lineages other than his, by inviting them to participate in state rituals.
+Royal ancestors, in particular, were a unique factor that culminated in the authority of the kings.
+In contrast, ancestor-like Former Lords such as Kui and Wang Hai may have been either imported non-royal Shang deities, or spirits adopted from the religions of local cultures absorbed by the Shang; venerating them as part of a state religion secured for the Shang kings their right to rule over the peoples whose deities were adopted.
+Similarly, worship of the Sun might have been a way for the king to hold sway over lineages other than his, by inviting them to participate in state rituals.

-The Shang also derived their political power from divinations.
-In this practice, the living king seemed to acquire his political prestige from the fact that divinatory inscriptions always verify his prognostications, a strategic move whereby failed predictions were censored from such texts.
-Aside from divination, the institution of royal sacrifices also played an influential role in shaping both state and royal authority.
+The acts of worship themselves were sources of political power, with royal divination and sacrifices influential factors shaping state and royal authority.
+Notably in this practice, the living king seemed to acquire his political prestige from the fact that divinatory inscriptions always verify his prognostications, a strategic move whereby failed predictions were censored from such texts.

-Akin to how male ancestors were prioritised in Shang worship, men were considered to be more important than women in Shang political affairs.
-The Shang considered the birth of boys by royal consorts as auspicious; many inscriptions express concern about such births, particularly that of Fu Hao.
+The priority of ancestors over ancestresses seen in Shang religion was mirrored by a gender bias in their political landscape, in which men were considered more important.
+The birth of boys by royal consorts was seen as auspicious; many inscriptions express concern about such events, particularly that of Fu Hao.